tekknolagi/tekknolagi.github.com/_posts/2024-03-15-wakeonlan.md

 After some nonsense[^pi-setup] setting up the Pi, I managed to SSH into it and send a WoL packet.
 Nice!
 But I also have to be able to access the SSH server from outside the house.
-Instead of setting up port forwarding, I added the Pi to my Tailscale network (no, this is not an ad; just happy), which was pretty painless.
+Instead of setting up port forwarding or OpenVPN on my router, I added the Pi to my Tailscale network (no, this is not an ad; just happy), which was pretty painless.

 ```console
 cedar% ssh raspberrypi